 After the performance, there is a brief intermission followed by an optional moderated talkback.
 The audience has an opportunity to answer some simple questions about the show, as well as provide their general feedback on the show.
 This process is essential for new play development!
 Now is your chance to be a part of creating new art!

 ABOUT PLAYWRIGHT MEL KONNER

 In the past decade Mel Konner, a father of three and an anthropologist with experience in Botswana and India, has fulfilled a lifelong dream by devoting himself largely to creative writing, although he has done it all his life.
 His play, Sixteen Springs, a romantic comedy about the missing years of The Winter’s Tale, received a professional reading in 2018 by Out of Hand Theater and Theater Emory in Atlanta.
 He has written four other plays, including Jessica, a romantic-comic sequel to The Merchant of Venice.
 In 2019, Jessica was named a semifinalist in the Eugene O’Neill Center’s Playwriting Competition.
-His short fiction has been published in MSS (edited by novelist John Gardner), Massachusetts Medicine, and most recently in the online collection, A New Decameron, edited by Pete Candler.
+His short fiction has been published in MSS (edited by novelist John Gardner), Massachusetts Medicine, and forthcoming in the online collection, A New Decameron, edited by Pete Candler.
 He won the Oberon Poetry Prize for 2018.
 He has published non-fiction books and one “slim volume” of poetry, Nonrequiem.
 He is thrilled that his comedy, ‘Erb: An Ethical Romance, will receive a staged reading at Pumphouse Players.
 Please attend if you can, and please laugh.